 6. Nix the Caffeine

 If you're someone who feels like coffee is your saving grace while you're at work, I just want to make sure that you know that it's a bit of a complicated solution when it comes to looking for something that will keep you going.
-The reason why is because it usually takes about an hour from the time you consume it for the caffeine to really take hold of your system.
+The reason why is that it usually takes about an hour from the time you consume it for the caffeine to really take hold of your system.
 Then it takes around 10 hours for it to clear your bloodstream which could make it harder to sleep at night which can cultivate a pretty vicious cycle of being awake and sleepy when you actually don't want to be if you ask me.

 7. Eat Some Protein